CLRX/CLRX-mirror/doc/GcnSdwaDpp.md

 ### VOP_SDWA

 The VOP_SDWA encoding is enabled by setting 0xf9 in VSRC0 field in VOP1/VOP2/VOPC encoding.
+In an assembler's syntax you can force this encoding by using `SDWA` modifier in instruction.
 List of fields:

 Bits  | Name       | Description